Invites freely, loves unconditionally, and serves with joy!

 Bible Study - Tuesdays @ 7 p.m.; 2nd & 4th Wednesdays @ 6 p.m.

-A library of sermons preached at St. John's is available on our Vimeo site.
+Videos of sermons preached at St. John's since 2007 can be found on our Vimeo site.
 Below is a sermon from a recent service.

 We offer multiple opportunities for Bible study.
 We meet every Tuesday evening to study the readings for the upcoming worship service, a dinner+study every other Wednesday, and a monthly breakfast group.
 It's a great way to grow closer to God and understanding of Scripture.
 For more info, see our Learning section.